-As influencer marketing has matured into a mainstream marketing strategy, legal concerns have grown.
-In the past, marketers and their partners reached informal agreements through email or messaging apps.
-Larger influencer marketing budgets, more attention from regulators, and well-publicized PR mishaps have prompted marketers to create written contracts to avoid legal quagmires and safeguard their reputations.
+In the past, PR and marketing professionals and their influencer partners reached informal agreements through email or messaging apps.
+Larger influencer marketing budgets, more attention from regulators, and well-publicized PR mishaps have prompted companies and their communications agencies to create written contracts with influencers to avoid legal quagmires and safeguard their reputations.

 Clear contracts benefit both influencers and brands.
 When influencers understand the brand’s expectations, they are better able to create and publish content that meets the brand’s goals.
-And when both sides are satisfied with results, they’re more likely to work together in the future.
+When both sides are satisfied with results, they’re more likely to work together in the future.
 Micro-influencers and nano-influencers, who may lack extensive experience working with brands, may especially benefit from the guidance the business agreements provide.

 These are some essential components of influencer marketing contracts.